 NRC has been present in Ukraine since 2014.
 Since the escalation of the conflict in 2022, we have been continuously scaling up our response across the country and working with national partners to reach more people in need.
 We are providing life-saving assistance, such as food and basic relief items, to the most vulnerable people in eastern and southern Ukraine.
 And we are assisting hundreds of thousands of displaced people in the north and west with legal aid and information on access to services and shelter.

 Information, counselling and legal assistance (ICLA)

-In 2021, 13,000 people received legal information, counselling, assistance and awareness-raising activities.
+In 2022, some 16,755 people received legal information, counselling, assistance and awareness-raising activities.
+Our ICLA teams:

-- dispatch mobile teams of lawyers and paralegals to provide basic legal assistance and conduct referrals
+- dispatch mobile teams of lawyers and paralegals to provide emergency legal assistance and referrals

-- run a telephone hotline, a Facebook page, and other mobile tools to provide legal information
+- run a telephone hotline, email and other communication channels to provide legal information

 Livelihoods and food security